4 Reasons Why Iran Conflict Is Full Of Surprises

 Trump's 2-Week Window A Bluff?

 The US appeared largely undecided on whether to get involved in the Middle East crisis, even 48 hours before the strikes.
-Israel, the US ally that claims Tehran is an existential threat to Tel Aviv, has been insisting that Washington join its aggression against Iran.
+But ally Israel, which claims Iran is a threat to its existence, insisted on Washington's participation in its aggression against Iran.

-President Trump gave an evacuation call for Tehran on June 17, but a day later, he gave mixed signals a day later.
+President Trump made an evacuation call to Tehran's residents on June 17, raising an alarm of an imminent US attack.
+But a day later, he again gave mixed signals.
 "I may do it, I may not do it - nobody knows what I'm going to do," he said on June 18.

-Two days later, on June 18, he sought a two-week window to make a decision.
+On June 20, he sought a two-week window to make a decision.
 But with none of his efforts able to convince Iran's Supreme Leader Ali Khamenei, he ordered the B-2 stealth bombers to take out nuclear sites in Iran.

 Israel's Air Superiority